 World's Largest Bat

-The Louisville Slugger Museum is distinguished from surrounding buildings by the 120 ft. tall baseball bat leaning against it.
-Erected in July 1996, the bat is 34 tons and made of hollow carbon steel, simulating the wooden bat used by Babe Ruth in the early 1920s -- which was all of 34 inches long.
+The Louisville Slugger Museum is distinguished from surrounding buildings by the 120-foot-tall baseball bat leaning against it.
+Erected in July 1996, the bat weighs 34 tons and is made of hollow carbon steel.
+It's covered with the same kind of paint used on battleships, simulating the wooden bat used by Babe Ruth in the early 1920s -- which was all of 34 inches long.

 The Louisville Slugger, America's most famous baseball bat, has been manufactured since 1884.
 In 1974, bat production was moved to a factory in Jeffersonville, Indiana, then returned to Louisville when owner Hillerich & Bradsby Co. opened the factory and museum complex in 1996.